echolevel/AmigaPal/README.md

 Installation
 ------------

+Grab the latest release for your platform from the [releases page](https://github.com/echolevel/AmigaPal/releases) and unpack the zip wherever you like.

 **MacOS/Linux**

 As long as you've got SoX installed, and can find the path to the sox binary, you should be all set.
 The default path is /usr/local/bin.
 When I get a chance, I'll zip up a MacOS version to bring the MacOS release up to date with the latest Windows one.